 To receive information about the PsyD program, please send an email to applyRU@roosevelt.edu with your name, preferred mailing address, and request for PsyD information.

 Online applications for Fall 2016 admission to the PsyD program will open later in August 2015 via RU Connect at www.roosevelt.edu/apply.
-Under the Fall 2015 section, follow the appropriate steps and select the "Graduate" button.
+Under the Fall 2016 section, follow the appropriate steps and select the "Graduate" button.
 This link guides applicants to the "Create Account Form," where basic contact, demographic, and academic information is gathered.
 Once submitted, these data prepopulate the online application.

 The following information needs to be uploaded into RU Connect:

 The deadline for receipt of all application materials, including GRE scores, is December 15th for students seeking admission to the program in the subsequent fall term (we accept students into the program only once a year).

 As noted, all non-electronic official transcripts should be sent to the Schaumburg Admission Office of the University, not to the Department of Psychology or the PsyD Program.
 Graduate Admissions will process the applications and forward them to the Department.
 The faculty review applications in January and early February and extend offers for interviews beginning in late February (students who are not offered interviews will be notified as soon as possible).

 Invited applicants attend one of our two interview days scheduled in the third week of February 2016.
 Interviews are required, not only so the faculty can gather more information about applicants, but so applicants can explore the University and insure that our program is a good match to their interests and goals.
 Students interview with at least two faculty members and have the opportunity to speak with current students over lunch and throughout the day.